What are the 5 Most Important Estate Planning Documents?

 1. Last Will and Testament

-So, let's start with the most obvious document, your last will and testament.
+So, let's start with the most prominent document, your last will and testament.
 It states who receives your assets after death.
 It also assigns the person managing the will (an executor or executrix), your beneficiaries, and guardians for your minor children, if any.
 To that point, you need to take the time to determine your executor or executrix, as they will handle everything associated with your estate.

 Where assets are concerned, your will determines where your assets will go.
 These assets can be money, real estate, possessions, or anything else you want to designate a beneficiary.